Skip to main content

 If you have schizophrenia and are experiencing a relapse, this is usually in the form of an acute psychotic episode.

 You can learn to recognise the signs that you're becoming unwell.
-This can help you manage your illness.
+This can help you manage your episodes.

 Signs can include: